 By Train:-You can take the following trains from Howrah and reach Bishnupur station.
 You have to hire trekker or private taxi to reach Joypur forest resort.

 By Bus:-Many state transport buses and private buses ply between Kolkata and Bishnupur.
 You may prefer to alight at Joypur forest resort gate, which is 10 KM before Bishnupur.
 The main gate of the resort is on the highway itself.

 Where to stay: -

 Joypur Forest Resort is the only place available to stay.
 There is no other hotel available in this vicinity.
 The Joypur Forest resort has all luxurious options to stay in.
 Starting from the budget two bed room, the resort offers family rooms, four bed room, and 8 bed mud house.
 Most of the rooms and cottages are Air-conditioned.
-For booking please click here.
+For online reservation of rooms -Book Your Room.

 What to eat: -